Chapter 3: Probability Concepts and Distributions

 99% of the values fall within 3 standard deviation of the mean.

 As a special case, 50% of the values will fall within 0.6745 standard deviations of the mean.
 For symmetric distributions, mean equals the median.
-Hence the fourths (quartiles) of random data obtained drawn from theoretical normal population will be

 Assessment of Normality

-The shapes of the ECDF curves shown in Figure 21 are typical of the empirical cumulative distributions for data from Normal populations.
+The shapes of the ECDF curves shown in Figure 20 are typical of the empirical cumulative distributions for data from Normal populations.
 This curve was drawn using 1000 and 100 simulated random normal data.
 It could perhaps be described as an S-shape on its side (or lazy or stretched out S).
 The curve is flatter at either end which reflects the small amounts of relative frequency in the tails of the Normal distribution.
-The theoretical Cumulative Distribution Function (CDF) curve for the normal distribution is also shown in Figure 21 as a smooth curve.
-For smaller samples from a Normal population, the ECDF curve will vary about the theoretical curve, and, of course, the variation is likely to be larger the smaller the sample; see Figure 21(B).
+The theoretical Cumulative Distribution Function (CDF) curve for the normal distribution is also shown in Figure 20 as a smooth curve.
+For smaller samples from a Normal population, the ECDF curve will vary about the theoretical curve, and, of course, the variation is likely to be larger the smaller the sample; see Figure 20(B).

 Normal quantile-quantile plots